 Things are getting better, but investors must evaluate whether or not they are improving fast enough for El Salvador to get out of the woods.

-A large current account deficit driven by a very unsophisticated economy
+A manageable current account deficit

 The task of balancing budgets and external creditors becomes ever harder when running large current account deficits.
+However thanks to foreign direct investment and remittances, El Salvador’s current account deficit it very manageable.

 For all the talk of bitcoin and tech, the export mix of El Salvador is far from impressive.